 Another SEO element to get right as you create your content is readability.
 Create content that’s easy to scan and understand.
 A few ways to achieve this include:

 - Keep your sentences short

 - Avoid walls of text (each paragraph must be 300 words max)

-Easy to read text results in more engagement, increased time on page, and more pageviews.
-All of which are indicators to search engines that your content is valuable and worth ranking higher.
+Easy-to-read text results in more engagement, increased time on the page, and more page views.
+All of these are indicators to search engines that your content is valuable and worth ranking higher.

 Again, AIOSEO can help you improve your readability as our TruSEO analysis gives you a readability score and recommendations for improving it.

 Check out our tutorial on improving your readability score for more details.